Best Soft Mattresses of 2023

 Firm mattresses can be really hard on the parts of your body that exert the most pressure on the mattress.
 Shoulders, hips, knees, and heels can take a beating on a firm mattress.
 Soft mattresses give under pressure to relieve strain on your pressure points.

-If you’re looking for a good hug at the end of a long day, you can count on your soft mattress to always deliver, even when your partner can’t.
+If you’re looking for a good hug at the end of a long day, you can count on your soft mattress to always deliver.
 Because a soft mattress will yield easily under your weight, you will feel like you’re sinking into a soft cloud rather than skimming the surface of your mattress.

 Unfortunately, there’s a downside to everything.
 Soft mattresses are no different.